Hardin County, Tennessee: The Hardin Expedition

 Two parties of settlers (totaling 26) struck out from Knoxville, Tennessee in late spring of 1816 bound for the general area which would eventually become Savannah, Tennessee.
 The first party, traveling by boat, came by way of the Tennessee River, landing in May at "the easteward curve of the Tennessee"[sic] at Cerro Gordo.

 The second, and larger, party had traversed overland and encountered several delays.
 Upon the arrival of the second group, the parties finally rejoined at Johnson Creek, near present day Savannah.
 It was now July, and the pioneers set about the laying down of the first permanent settlement by non-Native Americans in the area.

 This second party was led by Joseph Hardin, Jr., son of Col. Joseph Hardin who had, before his death, accumulated several land grants to the area as rewards for his Revolutionary War service.
 Joseph, Jr. was accompanied on the trip by his brother, James Hardin.
 James was the founder of what would become the first county seat, Hardinville.
 The settlement was created in 1817 on nearby Hardin’s Creek —on the site of what was later renamed Old Town, Tennessee.
 Both men executed land grants in the area.
 They had fought alongside their father in the war and had been likewise rewarded with their own land patents, as well as inheriting some of their father's unclaimed grants.

 Other settlers in the expedition continued further downriver, establishing another community at Saltillo, in 1817.

 County creation

-For eleven days after its initial establishment (in November 1819), the boundaries of Hardin County reached from Wayne County west to the Mississippi River.
+For eleven days after its initial establishment (in November 1819), the boundaries of Hardin County reached Wayne County west to the Mississippi River.
 The establishment of then neighboring Shelby County and others continued to diminish the size of Hardin until it reached its present boundaries.
 The county was named for Revolutionary War veteran, Joseph Hardin, a former colonial assemblyman for the Province of North Carolina, Speaker of the House for the unrecognized State of Franklin and a territorial legislator of the Southwest Territory.

-Battle of Shiloh
+Civil War and Battle of Shiloh

+Like several other counties along the Tennessee River, Hardin County was largely pro-Union during the Civil War, contrary to the generally pro-Confederate sympathies of West and Middle Tennessee.
+In Tennessee's Ordinance of Secession referendum on June 8, 1861, Hardin County voted to remain in the Union by a margin of 1,051 to 498, being one of only eight counties in West or Middle Tennessee to support the Union.
+Earlier on February 9, 1861, Hardin County voters had voted against holding a secession convention by a margin of 791 to 395.

 Hardin County was the site of the 1862 Battle of Shiloh (also known as the Battle of Pittsburg Landing) during the Civil War.
 The battleground is several miles south of Savannah, and extends into Tishomingo County, Mississippi.